openstax/napkin-notes/kevin/160921_biglearnApis/api_usage.md

 sets using its knowledge of `student` and `assignment` histories.
 This will ensure that the appropriate `exercises` are available to `Tutor` in a timely manner.

+To create this type of `practice widget`,
+`Tutor` creates an `assignment` but populates its `exercises` from `Biglearn`'s 'worst topics' endpoint.

+References:
+* request and response [schemas](https://github.com/openstax/napkin-notes/blob/master/kevin/160921_biglearnApis/schemas_practice_worst_topics.md) for the 'worst topics' endpoint

 ## Performance Forecast